juliusarolovitch/Amenable-PDDL/README.md

 - `_apply_effects(action, state, binding)`
 - `_ground_predicate(pred, binding)`

-These methods are used internally by the public methods, but advanced users can refer to them for customization or extension.
+These methods are used internally by the public methods, but users can extend the existing methods by forking the repository.

----

-## Contributing

-1. Fork the repository and create a feature branch from `main`.
-2. Implement enhancements, fixes, or new features.
-3. Submit a pull request detailing your changes.

-Contributions are welcome.
-Please follow the project's coding standards and include appropriate tests.

 ---